icexelloss/spark/docs/pyspark-pandas-udf.md

 | foo       | 6.0          | 1.0          |

 #### None overlapping windows (Scalar)
-In this example, the udf takes one or more pd.Series of the same size as input, and returns a scalar value.
-This returned value is appended to each row of the window.
+In this example, the udf takes one or more pd.Series of the same size, and returns a scalar value.
+The return value is appended to each row of the window.

 ```
 import numpy as np

 w = Window.partitionBy('id')

-@pandas_udf(Scalar, DoubleType())
+@pandas_udf(DoubleType())
 def weighted_mean_udf(v1, w):
     return np.average(v1, weights=w)